 Very absorbent, handling multiple uses, owners report.
 No lingering smell after puppy uses a pad.
 Sized well for smaller dogs, puppies, and senior cats.
+Fairly thick enough to give owners peace of mind.

 Good-sized pad for puppies and small dogs.
 Very absorbent material with a liner that is not prone to leaking.
 Pad doesn’t slide around easily on floor.
+Has a built-in attractant that most dogs will gravitate towards.

 Absorbs a lot of liquid, owners find, with little to no leakage.
 Good for multiple uses, in some cases.
 Most owners like the scented pad, which masks odors after use.
+Lasts a good amount of time.

-Numerous reports of pad leaking.
 Some owners feel the lavender scent is too strong.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.